Citing security threat, Obama expands U.S. role fighting Ebola

 The U.S. intervention comes as the pace of cash and emergency supplies dispatched to the region accelerates.

-Before Tuesday, Washington had sent about 100 health officials and committed some $175 million in aid.
+Washington has sent about 100 health officials and committed some $175 million in aid so far.
 Other nations, including Cuba, China, France and Britain; have pledged medical workers, health centers and other forms of support.

 "It is now up to other governments to equally scale up their support in Sierra Leone and Guinea," Piot, now director of the London School of Hygiene and Tropical Medicine, told Reuters.